Welcome and thank you for your interest in Marquette University High School.

 MUHS "educates the whole person."
 This approach involves not only classroom instruction but also the spiritual, physical and social growth of each student.
-By graduation, each student will have completed a minimum of 170 hours of community service.
-Students are encouraged to use their gifts in pursuit of the Jesuit ideal to become "Men for Others."
-Students are encouraged to broaden their experience at MUHS through participation in one or more of 50 organizations or clubs.
-More than 60 percent of all students participate in one or more of 13 different sports including six no-cut sports and intramural sports.
+By graduation, each student will have completed a minimum of 141 hours of community service.
+Students are encouraged to use their gifts in pursuit of the Jesuit ideal to become Christ-like "Men for Others."
+Students are encouraged to broaden their experience at MUHS through participation in one or more of 60 organizations or clubs.
+More than 70 percent of all students participate in one or more of 14 different interscholastic sports, six club sports and five intramural sports.

 We welcome applications from qualified eighth grade boys in the fall of each year.
 Our admissions team is eager to meet you, answer your questions and guide you through the application process.
 We look forward to hearing from you!